syntasso/kratix/demo/low-internet.md

 Run demo from start to finish with full internet access.
 This will generate all necessary running pods.

-- `./scripts/setup`: Create clusters, install Kratix
+- `./scripts/setup`: Create KinD clusters, install Kratix
 - `kubectl create -f app-as-a-service/promise.yaml`: Install AaaS Promise
 - `kubectl apply -f app-as-a-service/resource-request.yaml`: Install Resource Request
 - Run the demo app so that all the required pods get created.